TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 [\*] To enable the wide camera go to Phh Treble Settings-> Samsung Features-> Tick "Enable access to all cameras" (**Requires a Q/R vendor**) and reboot.
 You'll also have to use a camera app that supports it, like Open Camera.

-[\*\*] Headphones aren't detected on most versions of AOSP 12.
-This should have been fixed on AOSP 12.1.
+[\*\*] Headphones aren't detected on most versions of AOSP 12 due to issues with the overlay.
+This is fixed on AOSP 12.1 and higher.

 [\*\*\*] Having USB debugging enabled whilst using MTP will crash the device.
 (Still the same with Eureka Kernel)